PER Discussion on Lab Assessments 2023

 -

-Some questions that might frame our discussion:
+Some questions posed to frame our discussion:

 - What are the pros and cons of traditional lab reports?